jmcmahan/nestile/README.md

 and it works, let me know.

 Also, I'm not totally sure, but you might run into trouble running the program if you're using a color resolution other than 16-bit.
-I'm not entirely certain about this, but I get the impression from some of the hackish, ugly things I did in the code, there may be a problem with that.
-Maybe not, though - let me know of any success or failure you have with this.
+I get the impression from some of the hackish, ugly things I did in the code, there may be a problem with that.

-Yes, that's right, this is alpha software, very much so.
+This is alpha software, very much so.
 It does what I need, though, so it might do what you need, too.
-If someone ends up really wanting to use this and lets me know about it, I may develop the motivation to try to improve it farther than the few incremental changes I'm planning on.

 2. Using Nestile